 Now that you’re thoroughly alarmed about all the public WiFi security risks, let’s look at three easy ways to protect yourself without any tech knowledge.

 Always remember to disconnect from the free WiFi when you are done so that your devices forget the network and don’t auto-connect.
 This will help protect you from Evil Twin hotspots.
 It’s not perfect because the twin could still be there, but it will keep you from automatically connecting to malicious hotspots.
 You don’t need to do this for your home or office networks, but it’s a good idea to clear out these free WiFi networks from your list regularly.

 2) Tether to your mobile device

-If you have a lot of data on your mobile device plan and need to connect your laptop or tablet, using your smartphone as a hotspot is a good way to keep your laptop secure.
+If you have a lot of data on your mobile plan and need to connect your laptop or tablet to the internet, using your smartphone as a hotspot is a good way to keep your laptop secure.
 While 4G/LTE networks aren’t impossible to hack, they are secure by default and really hard for people without special equipment to hack into.

 This isn’t an option for your smartphone, of course, but when the WiFi looks dodgy, this will help you avoid free WiFi security risks.

 A VPN—Virtual Private Network—is a tool that encrypts your entire connection, not just the portion that is protected by https or even secured WiFi.
 When you use a VPN, even if someone has access to the router and is watching the information go through it, everything you’re doing is encrypted so there is nothing to glean from your data.
 VPNs protect against all kinds of snooping and hacking attempts and best of all using a VPN is pretty easy.

 Here are some low-cost VPN solutions we recommend:

 - Windscribe (free and paid, iOS, MacOS, Android, Windows, Linux)